nutti/Magic-UV/docs/tutorial.md

 2. Select UVs you want to smooth (The endmost UVs must be selected)
 3. Click **Smooth**

-* If **Transmission** option is enabled, smooth UVs which are located on vertical direction of selected UV
+* If **Transmission** property is enabled, smooth UVs which are located on vertical direction of selected UV
-* If **Select** option is enabled, the smoothed UVs are selected
+* If **Select** property is enabled, the smoothed UVs are selected
-* **Mesh Influence** option provides a way to change the influence of mesh structure
+* **Mesh Influence** property provides a way to change the influence of mesh structure

 ### Select UV